DC Bluegrass Union VFW Bluegrass Jams

 for the VFW Post's kindness in providing a venue for the Jam by being

-No, the VFW Post serves drinks but no food, so plan to eat before you come.
+No, the VFW Post serves drinks but no food except snacks, so plan to eat

 Yes.
 The closest Metro Station is the Takoma Station on the Red Line.
 At